2020 College Coaches

 - precision praise or precision criticism stating specifics so it can be repeated

 - pursue individual excellence and not "compare themselves"

 - don't feel judged -- see instruction as assessing their game

 - do things you have never done before

 Major Concepts taught by position

-Our coaches WANT to coach and WANT to assist athletes in development -- this is evident in their enthusiasm and demonstrations! a great opportunity for each athlete to develop team and individual skills -- also to check-out our cj staff and facilities for future club considerations.
+Our coaches WANT to coach and WANT to assist athletes in development -- this is evident in their enthusiasm and demonstrations! a great opportunity for each athlete to develop team and individual skills.

 Some camps/clinics have restrictions based upon age and/or experience level -- this is so each athlete can maximize their experience -- NOT to "one up" on anyone else -- please adhere to these restrictions -- if anyone is misplaced, we will move them to the appropriate group/level to assist them and their fellow athletes in that particular session.